Azure/Metro.AI.PowerShell/README.md

 "@
 ```

+> **Note:** Approval behavior for MCP servers is now managed by Azure AI Foundry.
+The previous `require_approval` setting is ignored by the service and does not need to be specified.

 #### Adding MCP Server Support to Existing Agents

 You can add MCP server capabilities to existing agents without replacing their current tools: